Obarun/66/doc/66-frontend.md

 * valid values:

     * tty:/path/to/tty: Redirects Standard Error to the given tty specified by the path.
 The path must be absolute and exist.
 It does not try to take control of the terminal.
-    * file:/path/to/file: Redirects Standard Erro to the given file specified by path.
+    * file:/path/to/file: Redirects Standard Error to the given file specified by path.
 Path must be absolute.
 If the directory of file and the file itself doesn't exist, *66* create it.
 In that case, the directory get `0755` as permissions and the file is set with `0666` as permissions.
     * console: Redirects Standard Error to the active console.
 It does not try to take control of the console.
-    * syslog: Redirects Standard Output to the `/dev/log` socket.
+    * syslog: Redirects Standard Error to the `/dev/log` socket.
-    * null: Redirects Standard Output to `/dev/null`.
+    * null: Redirects Standard Error to `/dev/null`.
     * parent: This is a no-op redirection.
 The Standard Error is inherited from the parent process, meaning the `s6-supervise` program.
     * inherit: Duplicates the Standard Error to the Standard Output.
 This is the default.
     * close: Closes the Standard Error.